hawkinsw/functional_foundations/map_intro.md

 # The Tropic of Capricorn

+> Note: This Functional Foundation implies that you need to have read/understood two earlier ones, but I do not believe that is necessary.
+Try to work through this Functional Foundation and if you need to return to earlier ones, there are links throughout.

 ## Introduction

 Now that you are an expert at understanding how [loops can be rewritten using recursion](./fruit_loops.md) and how [higher-order functions](./high_order_functions.md) can give us a tremendous amount of power to customize an otherwise dreary function that seems to only be good at doing a single thing, we are ready to tackle a task (football season is starting this weekend, after all!) that will combine the two.